alesky78/Spring-data-jdbc-howto/README.md

 Important Note to remember:

-* Spring Data Jdbc doesn't support [Filtering by nested property (ticket #1227 open)](https://github.com/spring-projects/spring-data-relational/issues/1227) for nested bean mapped pointing another table (1 to 1 for example).
+* Spring Data Jdbc doesn't support [nested property using query by method names (ticket #1227 open)](https://github.com/spring-projects/spring-data-relational/issues/1227)
+  :for example one nested bean  ( mapped by 1 to 1 for with is own table).
   If a method that use this technics is implemented  Spring Data will throw java.lang.IllegalArgumentException: Cannot query by nested property at application start-up,